Driving on sand

 - Why protect dunes?

 Queensland's magnificent beaches of unspoilt beauty and attractive climate are great places to fish, swim, camp, explore, view the scenery, or simply 'get away from it all'.
-For essential safety tips for driving on Fraser Island see Survive your drive on Fraser Island.
+For essential safety tips for driving on sand print off and read the Driving on sand safety guide.

 Sand driving can be difficult and dangerous.
 Take care and remember ALL road rules apply.